kkwoker/kkwoker.io/src/posts/2019-01-29_back-propagation.md

 Backpropagation is an efficient method for computing error derivatives for every node in a neural network.
 But why does this method work?
-We know that gradient descent is used to find local minimums and if we can show that Backpropagation is just gradient descent for neural networks, then we can show that backpropagation works!
+We know that gradient descent is used to find local minimums in a linear classifier, so if we can show that Backpropagation is equivalent to gradient descent for neural networks, then we can show that backpropagation can also find local minimums!

 Algorithm for backpropagation:

 1. Calculate derivatives for weights connecting to the output layer nodes.
-2. In one layer previous to the output layer, calculate error derivatives of nodes by using the errors of the weights calculated in step 1
+2. In the layer previous to the output layer, calculate error derivatives of these nodes by using the errors of the weights calculated in the output layer.
-3. Repeat this process of calculating derivatives until we reach the input nodes
+3. Repeat this process of calculating derivatives for all further layers until we reach the input layer.

 This is what's meant by propagating the output error signal backwards through the network.